6 minutes

 5. Quality Control Across the Entire Guest Journey

-• Closing the loop on customer feedback—not just collecting it
+• Closing the loop on guest feedback

-• Making real-time adjustments across outlets using centralized dashboards
+• Making real-time adjustments via centralized dashboards

 6. Customer Satisfaction as a Team Sport

-• Thoughtful training and clear service protocols
+• Providing thoughtful training and clear service protocols

 Core Pillars of Modern F&B Management